Bryan-Cee/threadit-webapp/README.md

-# Homely
+# Threadit
-Help you find a home easily
+Trend easily amongst people who you may actually know.